 Michael holds an LL.B. and a certificate in Marine and Environmental law from Dalhousie University.
 He was called to the Bar in Nova Scotia in 2002 and in Alberta in 2006.
 He is a member of the Nova Scotia Barristers’ Society, the Law Society of Alberta, the Canadian Bar Association, and the Canadian Corporate Counsel Association.

 Mike is a frequent presenter at energy and environmental law conferences, and previously taught oil and gas law at the Schulich School of Law at Dalhousie University for several years.
 He is also past chair of the Canadian Bar Association’s National Environmental, Energy and Resources Law Section.
-Mike is listed in the Canadian Legal Lexpert Directory and has been recognized as a prominent practitioner of environmental law in the Maritimes by Chambers Canada 2018.
+Mike is listed in the Canadian Legal Lexpert Directory and has been recognized as a prominent practitioner of environmental law in the Maritimes by Chambers Canada 2018 and Best Lawyers™ in Canada.

 His papers and presentations include: Confidentiality of Seismic Data, Canadian Petroleum Law Foundation East Coast Seminar 2007 (Dalhousie Law Journal, vol. 30, no. 2); Managing Relationships in Environmental Incidents, Americas Legal Conference 2008; Introduction to Regulatory Investigations, CCCA Fall Training Camp 2009; Contaminated Sites Regulatory Regime in Atlantic Canada, Atlantic Canada Contaminated Sites Conference 2011; Canada and the Northwest Passage, Arctic Shipping Conference, Helsinki 2011; and Onshore Oil & Gas Regimes in Atlantic Canada, Canadian Energy Law Foundation Conference 2011.